AutodeskGames/stingray-docs/source/interactive_help/after_release/patching.md

 To create a patch:

-1. Launch the Patch Builder tool from the `tools\patch_builder.exe` file within your Stingray installation directory.
+1. Launch the Patch Builder tool from the `tools\patch_builder.exe` file within your {{ProductName}} installation directory.
 It opens with the **Diff Patch** tab selected, which you will use for this process.

 	![The Patch Builder](../images/patch_builder.png)